The rational homology of spaces of long links: A cosimplicial model for the singular chain complex of the space of long links

-\begin{rmq} In the case $N=M \subseteq \mathbb{R}^2$ (see Definition~\ref{defofm}), we have $n=2$.
-We also have the following weak equivalence, which states that the pointed manifold $\widehat{M}$ is weakly equivalent to the wedge of $m$ copies of the circle.
+\begin{rmq} The one-point compactification, denoted $\widehat{M} = M \cup \{\infty\}$ (for the meaning of "one-point compactification" see the paragraph just before Proposition~\ref{prop2}), of $M$ is weakly equivalent to the wedge of $m$ copies of the circle.
 That is,

 \end{rmq}